LibraryOfCongress/newspaper-navigator/README.md

 1. Clone this repo.
 2. Next, run [/install-scripts/install_detectron_2.sh](https://github.com/LibraryOfCongress/newspaper-navigator/blob/master/install-scripts/install_dependencies.sh) in order to install Detectron2, as well as all of its dependencies.
 Due to some deprecated code in pycocotools, you may need to change "unicode" to "bytes" in line 308 of `~/anaconda3/lib/python3.6/site-packages/pycocotools/coco.py` in order to enable the test evaluation in Detectron2 to work correctly.
 If the above installation package fails, I recommend following the steps on the [Detectron2 repo](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) for installation.
 3. For the pipeline code, you'll need to clone a forked version of [img2vec](https://github.com/bcglee/img2vec) that I modified to include ResNet-50 embedding functionality.
 Then `cd img2vec` and run `python setup.py install`.
+4. For the pipeline code, you'll also need to install graphicsmagick for converting JPEG-2000 images to JPEG images.
+Run `sudo apt-get install graphicsmagick` to install it.

 To experiment with training your own visual content recognition model, run the command `jupyter notebook` and navigate to the notebook [/notebooks/train_model.ipynb](https://github.com/LibraryOfCongress/newspaper-navigator/blob/master/notebooks/train_model.ipynb), which contains code for finetuning Faster-RCNN implementations from [Detectron2's](https://github.com/facebookresearch/detectron2) [Model Zoo](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md) - the notebook is pre-populated with the output from training the model for 10 epochs (scroll down to the bottom to see some sample predictions).
 If everything is installed correctly, the notebook should run without any additional steps!